sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 exchange money when the exchange rate is better.

 TD insists that [there are no fees for this service](http://www.tdbank.com/personal/cross-border-banking.html), but it may be the case that they charge somewhere between 0.5% and 1.5% depending on the amount transferred.
 YMMV.

+#### What Michael Does
+If you are using [RBC](http://www.rbcroyalbank.com/), you can partner up with the US version, [RBC Bank](http://www.rbcbank.com/).
+RBC, like TD, does transfers for free between countries.
+RBC in the US is purely online - however you can use any PNC Bank ATM to withdraw money from your RBC account at no fee.
+Transfers between the US/CAN accounts are unlimited and instantaneous - RBC Bank in the US even accepts Direct Deposits and cheque deposits via mobile service!

 #### Not Recommend Ways